rprata/sgfx/README.md

 ```

 ## License
-IButterFree is licensed under the GNU Lesser General Public License (LGPL) version 2.1 or later.
-However, IButterFree incorporates several optional parts and optimizations that are covered by the GNU General Public License (GPL) version 3.
-If those parts get used the GPL applies to all of IButterFree.
+IButterFree may be modified and distributed under the terms of the MIT license.
+See the LICENSE file for details.